Wednesday, March 18, 2026

 I grabbed Skunk-Ape off of my desk and held him up to my ears until they warmed up.

-Skunk-Ape didn't mind, he just thought he was being cuddled, not used as a furry heater.
+He thought he was being cuddled, not used as a furry heater.

 If he hadn't wanted to be nabbed, he shouldn't have jumped up on my desk yowling.